-For revocation because the proprietor of the patent has not given his agreement, see VI, 2.2, 4.2 and 7.2.2.
+For revocation because the proprietor of the patent has not given his agreement to the text, see D-VI, 2.2 and D-VIII, 1.2.5.

-1.2.2 Revocation for failure to pay the prescribed fee for printing or to file a translation
+1.2.2 Revocation for failure to pay the prescribed fee for publishing or to file a translation

-If the proprietor of the patent fails in due time to pay the prescribed fee for the printing of a new specification of the European patent or to file a translation of the amended claims in the two official languages of the EPO other than the language of the proceedings (see VI, 7.2.3), the European patent will be revoked.
+If the proprietor of the patent fails in due time to pay the prescribed fee for the printing of a new specification of the European patent or to file a translation of the amended claims in the two official languages of the EPO other than the language of the proceedings (see D-VI, 7.2.3), the European patent will be revoked.